• Skip to primary navigation

 Oven Roasted Pulled Pork

-Oven Roasted Pulled Pork is so simple to make and makes the most delicious pulled pork sandwiches.
-This Roasted Pork Butt recipe uses simple spices that help to season the pork perfectly so there is flavor in every bite.
-Oven Pork Roast is tender, fall apart meat that is not only delicious in pulled pork sandwiches, but amazing for using in tacos, quesadillas or even in a simple salad.
+Oven Pork Roast is tender, fall-apart meat that is not only delicious in pulled pork sandwiches, but amazing for use in tacos, quesadillas, or even in a simple salad.

 How to Roast Pork Butt

-For the seasoning mix combine the sea salt, black pepper, onion powder, garlic powder, paprika and brown sugar.
+3. Prepare the spice mix: For the seasoning mix combine the sea salt, black pepper, onion powder, garlic powder, paprika, and brown sugar.
 Sprinkle over all sides of the roast, patting the seasoning onto the roast as you sprinkle.

-Place the seasoned pork butt roast into the bottom of a roasting pan.
+4. Roast the pork butt: Place the seasoned pork butt roast into the bottom of a roasting pan.
 Bake in the oven for 4-6 hours, until the roast reaches an internal temperature of 185-195ºF.
-I recommend using an instant read thermometer, like this one, to help tell exactly when the roast is done.
+I recommend using an instant-read thermometer, like this one, to help tell exactly when the roast is done.

 How to Shred Pork